ContentStudio API plan is now available. Create automations using Claude, Zapier, n8n, make, etc. Explore plan!

 How much does social media management cost?

-A small business that posts a few times a week may only need basic scheduling, content creation, and light reporting.
 A larger team or agency may need more: multiple accounts, approvals, campaign planning, paid ads, client reporting, and someone actively managing conversations.

 Most budgets come down to three areas.